Urielglb/Urielglb/README.md

 ### Hola,¡Bienvenidos a mi github! :cat: :octopus:

 - 🔭 I’m currently working as a freelancer focused on web development
-- 🌱 I’m currently learning web development and soon mobile
+- 🌱 I’m currently learning more of web development and soon mobile development
 - 👯 I’m looking to collaborate on a hackathon
 - 🤔 I’m looking for help with backend development
 - 💬 Ask me about frontend development